omarreis/vsop2013/gravityIntegration/README.md

 * longitude difference ( in arcsecs )

 Longitude is the most important property for us (Earth based astronomers), because it is easily observed with telescopes.
-Distances ( aka planet radius ) are more difficult to observe.
+Distances (or planet orbit radius) are more difficult to observe.

 ## Leapfrog integration